German Potato Salad

 Recipe Ingredients:

-Here’s everything you’ll need to make this warm German Potato Salad recipe, along with how to prep the ingredients.
+Here’s everything you’ll need to make this warm German Potato Salad recipe.
 See the recipe card below for the exact quantities.

 Ingredients for German Potato Salad in glass bowls.